HideoDesigner/DesignBracket/README.md

 - Track sender-specific patterns to identify who may need communication training

 ## Limitations
-- The model explains less than half of sentiment variance (R² < 0.5)
+- The model explains less than half of the sentiment variance (R² < 0.5)
 - Potential areas for improvement:
-  - More sophisticated NLP features (word embeddings, sentiment dictionaries)
+  - More sophisticated NLP features (word embeddings, sentiment dictionaries...)
   - Additional contextual features
-  - Non-linear models
+  - Non-linear models (highly recommend using a classification model)
 - Dataset may contain biases based on the specific context of Enron emails

 ## Next Steps
-- Experiment with more advanced models (Random Forest, XGBoost)
+- Experiment with more advanced models
 - Incorporate topic modeling to identify content-specific sentiment patterns
-- Develop a real-time monitoring system using this model